vasyakrg/gitea-docker-backup-s3/README.md

 [Gitea](https://gitea.io) git server provides a `dump` command which packages all your repositories, configuration and database in a single .zip file.

-Through this image you can schedule periodic dumps and automate the transfer of the resulting files to an S3 bucket.
+Through this image you can schedule periodic dumps and automate the transfer of the resulting files to an S3-compatible storage using rclone.

+## Features

+- Automated Gitea backups using the official `gitea dump` command
+- S3-compatible storage support (AWS S3, MinIO, etc.)
+- Configurable backup scheduling with cron syntax
+- Health check integration for monitoring
+- Lightweight Alpine-based image

 ## Usage

-`docker pull gitea.bildme.ru/pub/docker-gitea-backup-s3`
+`docker pull ghcr.io/[owner]/docker-gitea-backup-s3`

 ### Volume